marctorsoc/marctorsoc.github.io/_posts/2017-05-30-football-radio-sync.md

 </p>

 <p style="text-align: justify;">
   For 90% of the people I talk watching a match is basically the video, but for me is more than that.
-And to be honest, English comentators are really boring.
+And to be honest, English commentators are really boring.
 One option one could do is to turn on the radio, or connect to the radio via browser.
-I specially like <a href="http://www.ccma.cat/catradio/la-transmissio-den-puyal/">La transmissió d&#8217;en Puyal</a> of Catalunya Ràdio.
+I specially like <a href="http://www.ccma.cat/catradio/la-transmissio-den-puyal/">La transmissió d'en Puyal</a> of Catalunya Ràdio.
 However, there will be a problem of synchronization, i.e. audio will come sooner than image.
 And this is really a problem when you are watching a game.
 Imagine a goal explained 20 secs before you can ever watch it!
 </p>

 <p style="text-align: justify;">